KabukiStarship/KabukiToolkit/projects/seam_5/kabuki_toolkit_store_server/readme.md

-# _id Module
+# kabuki::toolkit::store::Server

-This library identification tools for working with entities.
+This project is a eCommerse server with Script bindings.

 ## Author